5 Best Sewing Machines Under $300

 - LCD screen

-The Bernette 35 model allows you to get the quality Swiss design that Bernette is famous for for under $300.
-A two step presser foot lift allows for work with all different weights of material, from light to heavy.
-It comes programmed with 23 stitch patterns, and the free arm option allows access to hard to reach areas such as collars and hems and for easy quilting.
+If you’re looking for the best sewing machines under $300 you have to consider this one.
+The Bernette 35 model allows you to get the quality Swiss design that Bernette is famous for under $300.
+A two-step presser foot lift allows for work with all different weights of material, from light to heavy.
+It comes programmed with 23 stitch patterns, and the free arm option allows access to hard-to-reach areas such as collars and hems and for easy quilting.

 - Seven interchangeable presser feet